 The secret to perfect poultry lies not just in how it’s cooked, but how it’s prepared.
-A dry rub suffice for pork and beef, but when it comes to poultry, you’ve got to think beyond the surface.
-By using a simple turkey brine you'll keep the skin crisp, and the meat tender, juicy, and flavorful.
+A dry rub will usually suffice for pork and beef, but when it comes to poultry, sometimes it pays to think beyond the surface.
+By using a simple turkey brine you’ll keep the skin crisp and the meat tender, juicy and flavorful.

 What is a Turkey Brine?

-Simply put, a turkey brine is what locks flavor and moisture into the meat before you smoke it.
+Simply put, a turkey brine is what locks flavor and moisture into the meat before you cook it.
 A basic turkey brine would just be water and salt, but you can infuse extra flavor by adding other ingredients.

 Brining your turkey is a crucial step in the cooking process.
 A brine achieves two things that are key to making the most of your turkey – moisture and flavor.

 The salt concentration in water triggers a chemical reaction so that the liquid will slowly enter the cells of turkey meat, bringing all the added flavor from the herbs in with it.
 Once the salt has entered the meat, it retains moisture and flavor throughout the cooking process.
-The more time the bird sits in the brine, the more flavorful your turkey will be – up to a point.
+The longer the bird sits in the brine, the more flavorful your turkey will be – up to a point.
 Leaving it too long will make it overly salty and negatively affect the texture.
 Never brine your bird for more than 24 hours.

 If you want guaranteed great flavor, our Orange Brine & Turkey Rub Kit definitely won't disappoint.
 That kit is also included with our Turkey Blend hardwood pellets as well.
 If you opt to make your own brine, here are the three main ingredients that you’ll want to use:

 Keeping your bird’s moisture content as high as possible before smoking, roasting or cooking is essential to a perfectly juicy outcome with these options:

 - apple juice